foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/04-Customisation.md

 > This way your original profile remains untouched and you can go back to your default TPF setup anytime.

-## Customisation
+## DynDOLOD

+Some steps contain a warning to "**Regenerate DynDOLOD.**".
+Instructions on how to do that can be found in the very last section.
+If you followed any of the steps with that warning, regenerating DynDOLOD at the end is mandatory.

 You are now free to go through the Customisation steps.
-Pick and choose
+Pick and choose.

 ![separator](../Media/separator.png)